vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 I went back to sleep and woke up properly around 8:08 AM.

+I had my first meal around 12:30 PM.
+The significant delay was due to the time spent on rice prep, plus additional delay as things came up in relation to my day job.

+I went for jogging + walking about 40 minutes starting around 4:30 PM.
+See the [2024 activity tracker](2024-activity-tracker.md) for more related details.

 ## Thermal comfort

 After the chills I experienced on 2024-04-25, and clearly feeling more